OAKRIDGE HIGH SCHOOL - CODE OF CONDUCT

 Cafeteria

-• Consume food and drinks in the cafeteria and put all waste and recyclables in the appropriate receptacles.
+• Consume food and drinks in the cafeteria or atrium and put all waste and recyclables in the appropriate receptacles.
 Keep floors and tables clean.

 • Teachers use their discretion to allow food or drink in classrooms.